-Citation with stable link: Philip A. Harland, 'Celts, Persians, and Amazons: Smaller statues of fighting and dying “barbarians” associated with Attalos of Pergamon (third-second century BCE / second century CE),' Last modified January 9, 2023, http://philipharland.com/Blog/?p=7633.
+Citation with stable link: Philip A. Harland, 'Celts, Persians, and Amazons: Smaller statues of fighting and dying “barbarians” associated with Attalos of Pergamon (third-second century BCE / second century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 9, 2023, http://philipharland.com/Blog/?p=7633.

 Information and descriptions: These are a series of less-than-lifesized statues (known as the “Little Barbarians”) that are Roman copies of Hellenistic originals, perhaps based on bronze statues erected at Athens (on the south wall of the acropolis) by a king Attalos of Pergamon (part of the so-called “Lesser Attalid Dedication”).
 These presume a sort of long history of conquest, picturing defeated Amazons (usually associated with Scythians), defeated Persians in the wars against the Greeks (fifth-fourth centuries BCE), and defeated Celts or Gauls or Galatians of the Attalid era (third century BCE).
 The marble of at least seven of the statues comes from the Göktepe quarry in Cilicia and may have been sculpted by artists from Aphrodisias at Rome following the original bronze models in the form of casts (see Attanasio, Bruno, Prochaska and Yavuz 2012).